BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Results and Discussion

 \section{Results and Discussion}

 BM25 -- lexical level retrieval algorithm -- performs better for the English language than for Polish, as showed in Table~\ref{tabel:bm25_multilingual}.
-Moreover, it demonstrates the lowest score for Polish when compared with the multilingual MS~Marco dataset results among all different languages, as shown in Figure~\ref{fig:bm25_multilingual_results}.
+Moreover, it demonstrates one of the lowest scores for Polish when compared with the multilingual MS~Marco dataset results among all different languages, as shown in Figure~\ref{fig:bm25_multilingual_results}.
 The main cause of such a low performance scores for Polish language is that Polish is a highly inflected language with large number of word forms per lexeme (also Proper Names are inflected) and a complex morphological structure.
 In such a case, lexical matching is less effective than in the case of other languages.
-Furthermore, the Elasticsearch engine does not support algorithmic stemming for Polish language in version 8.7 or lower.

 On the other hand, our results show that the BM25 baseline is a strong baseline for neural models, even in the case of Polish, as shown in Table~\ref{tab:general} and Table~\ref{tab:cqadupstack}.
 When compared with bi-encoder models, i.e., \ the unsupervised ICT model initialised with HerBERT-base and the LaBSE model pre-trained for sentence semantic similarity, BM25 is a better choice for most datasets as is presented in Figure~\ref{fig:retriev-rerank}.

 Interesting results have been obtained for the Quora dataset, in which bi-encoders have achieved very high results.
 The underlying reason for this observation is that the Quora dataset primarily concentrates on the task of determining whether a question has been duplicated.
 This requires from the models to rely on semantic similarity of sentences, that was indirectly a part of pre-training procedure for the LaBSE model.
 The ICT fine-tuning seems to enhance the performance of the model for this particular task effectively, which could be attributed to the model's exposure to similar questions from the corpus with minor modifications during the training procedure.
-The performance of the ICT bi-encoder model is surprisingly low on Natural Questions (NQ) and HotpotQA datasets, which may be due to the complexity of these datasets.
-Both datasets are derived from the Question Answering task.
-Questions might be very distant regarding lexical similarity from the retrieved documents, and the ICT task is an insufficient approach in this case.
-For those datasets, a deeper understanding of provided text is essential.
+The ColBERT model was able to enhance the rankings, outperforming other models.
+This suggests that the ColBERT model is not only effective in retrieving passages with answers to queries but also excels in general semantic similarity.